vvaltchev/tilck/README.md

 #### Why using FAT32?

-Even if FAT32 is today the only filesystem supported by exOS, in the next months it will be used only as an initial read-only ramdisk.
+Even if FAT32 is today the only filesystem supported by Tilck, in the next months it will be used only as an initial read-only ramdisk.
 The main filesystem will be a custom ramfs, while the FAT32 ramdisk will remain mounted (likely) under /boot.
 The #1 reason for using FAT32 was that it is required for booting using UEFI.
 Therefore, it was convienent to store there also all the rest